 Cream Cheese Sugar Cookies

 • If you’re frosting the cookies with a royal icing that sets firmly, you can decorate in advance and freeze.
 Freeze the cookies stacked, but place wax paper between the layers.
 Thaw in the fridge.

-a stack of cream cheese sugar cookies on a pan
+cut out cream cheese sugar cookies on a table

-a stack of cream cheese sugar cookies on a pan
+cut out cream cheese sugar cookies on a table

+Cream Cheese Sugar Cookies